redpen-cc/redpen-doc/source/configuration.rst

 Setting characters
 -------------------

-Users add configure settings for characters and symbols with char-table.xml. char-table.xml is used to override default setting of characters.
+To override default setting of characters, Users can add configure settings for characters and symbols with "character-table" block in the RedPen configuration file.

-Default settings are described in the following section.
+Default settings are described in the following sections.
-In the character configuration file, we add the symbols to use in the document.
-Character table has one character-table block and the character-table block has many "character" elements.
+In the character-table configuration block, we add the symbols to use in the document.
+The character-table block has many "character" elements.
-"character" element define the character used in the written documents.
+"character" element overrides the character used in the written documents.

 The following table is the properties of character element.